blakeashleyjr/blakeashleyjr.com/content/posts/elephant-my-plaintext-life-os/index.md

 This led me to develop a basic productivity and knowledge system that is entirely plain-text.
 I explain why this is important later on.
 It is a collection of markdown files that I synchronize with Syncthing and Git.
 I edit them in VSCode or using a text editor on my phone.

+I named it "Elephant" after my new best friend.

 As a result, my productivity and my happiness have skyrocketed.

 {{< newsletter-form >}}